The Father Hunt: Plot summary

 By Thursday afternoon, few leads have been turned up by the newspaper ad and no useful information has come in.
 Wolfe, who has shown the situation's desperation by exceeding his quota of beer, declares that he has decided to assume that Amy's father killed her mother, since a three-month-old murder will be easier to solve than a 22-year-old mystery.
-They begin by speaking to Raymond Thorne.
-During a long, rambling interview that extends into the wee hours, Thorne gives a key piece of information: days before Elinor's murder, Vance had tried to see her at work and had been ejected.
+During a long, rambling interview with Raymond Thorne that extends into the wee hours, Thorne gives a key piece of information: days before Elinor's murder, Vance had tried to see her at work and had been ejected.
 Archie realizes that Vance matches the description, provided by a waiter in response to the ad, of Elinor's 1944 dining companion.

 The next morning, Wolfe summons Saul to work with Archie on an approach on Vance.
-Archie arranges for Lily to play bodyguard to Amy, since it is now a certainty that Elinor Denovo was murdered and she may be next.
-Archie makes contact with Dorothy Sebar, who lived in the same building where Vance held an office in 1944; she confirms that Carlotta Vaughn worked for Vance during that summer.
+Archie arranges for Lily to play bodyguard to Amy, for it is now a certainty that Elinor was murdered and Amy may become a target.
+Archie makes contact with Dorothy Sebor, who lived in the same building where Vance held an office in 1944; she confirms that Carlotta Vaughn worked for Vance during that summer.

 Archie invites Vance to Wolfe's office for an interview.
 Vance denies having impregnated Carlotta and leaves, after which Archie and Saul collect all the items he touched and box them for the police.
 Archie delivers them the next morning; hours later, Inspector Cramer and Sergeant Stebbins come to Wolfe's office, having matched Vance's prints to those taken from a cigar case in the car that killed Elinor.
 Wolfe waits until the police reveal Vance's motive for the murder, then calls Jarrett to the office.

-With Amy watching in secret, Wolfe confronts Cyrus M. Jarrett, who confirms the full truth: Floyd Vance is Amy's father, and Jarrett knew this because he is Vance's father.
+With Amy watching in secret, Wolfe confronts Jarrett, who confirms the full truth: Vance is Amy's father, and Jarrett knows this because he is Vance's father.
 Wolfe demands from Jarrett, for his responsibility in placing two weeks of strain on Amy, a $50,000 check in payment of services as replacement for Amy's retainer.
 He receives that check several months later, three days after Vance is convicted of first-degree murder.